RULES & REGULATIONS

 NO alcoholic beverages or illegal drugs may be brought in.

-Tobacco products are discouraged and NOT allowed in the seating areas.
+Tobacco products are discouraged and NOT allowed in the seating areas or barns.

-Camping or Tailgating chairs are NOT allowed at the concert or the arena
+Camping or Tailgating chairs are NOT allowed at the concert area.

 NO Pets allowed.
 Only trained service dogs assisting the handicapped are allowed on the fairgrounds.
 We know you love your pets and we love animals too -- but they are not allowed in the fair.
 Guests who use service animals must retain control of their animals at all times and should keep them on a leash or harness while visiting.